- About Us

 Teachers pick up classes from the cafeteria and calmly make their way upstairs.
+(After all, our first school rule decided by children is "Be calm and have fun.")
 Teachers greet each child at the classroom door, and then the class settles in with an established routine.
-Students and teachers sit in a circle for morning meeting where students greet each other by name, the daily schedule and objectives are reviewed, and activities get students ready for teamwork and learning.
+Morning settle work gets the brain going and gives eveyrone a chance to transition into an exciting day of learning.

 Students head to their specialty class of the day.
 Teachers most often use their daily prep period as a time to collaborate with their co-teacher, grade team, instructional coach, principals, social workers, families, or academic intervention teachers.
 Co-operation allows both teachers and students to be supported and therefore successful!

 Once a week, each grade team has an extended, "Double Prep," in which grade team business and prep for the next week occurs.
 Grade team business can include such items as collaborating on upcoming field trips and deciding on needed resources.

 Students often start math with a warm-up problem or fact practice.
 Then teachers facilitate a constructivist lesson designed to meet the learning objective based on Common Core standards.
 Hands-on manipulatives, multiple strategies, and accountable talk are regular components of the math block.
 Teachers often take notes or collect exit slips to know how best to address student needs the next day.

 Every classroom also implements Cognitively Guided Instruction (CGI) as part of the math block daily.
 CGI supports our constructivist approach by giving children the chance to wrestle with problem solving in their own way, and the learn from peers in the "Discourse" time faciliated by teachers.
 CGI has transformed our math program since we began implementing it in 2015.